joshbegley/nyt-latest/README.md

 `Have you been paying attention to the news recently?
 See how many of these 10 questions you can get right.`\
 https://nytimes.com/interactive/2021/03/23/learning/23Student-News-Quiz.html?searchResultPosition=3

-**Fire at Assisted Living Home in Spring Valley Sends Several to Hospital**\
+**Several Injured in Large Fire at New York Assisted Living Home**\
-`“Numerous” residents and firefighters were injured in the Rockland County fire, the police said.
-More than 100 residents were evacuated.`\
+`More than 100 residents were evacuated from the facility in Spring Valley, N.Y.
+“Numerous” residents and firefighters were injured and some were hospitalized, the police said.`\
 https://nytimes.com/2021/03/23/nyregion/evergreen-nursing-home-fire-spring-valley.html?searchResultPosition=4

 **Miami Wants to Be the Hub for Bitcoin**\